CaptainSparrow17/OBSIDIAN-NOTES/MSP/AD DS/AD DS.md

 AD DS Data Store
 contains database files and processes that store and manage directory information for users, services, and applciations
 	contains Ntds.dit file
-	is stores by default in the %SystemR
+	is stores by default in the %SystemRoot%\NTDS folder on all domain controllers is accessible only through the domain controller and processes and protocols